insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/2022-02-17-Terminology.md

 This document demonstrates the important terminologies that you need to consider while using ProcessFlows.

 ### ProcessFlow Folder
-It is one the default folders available in the [listing page](/processflow/processflow-listing-page/#process-flow-folder).
+It is one of the default folders available in the [listing page](/processflow/processflow-listing-page/#process-flow-folder).
 You can create child folders from the ProcessFlow folders for managing and organising ProcessFlows.

 ### Trash Folder
 The Trash folder is also available in the ProcessFlow Listing Page.
 Any folders or Processflow